mahavedalla/mahavedalla/docs/questions/arahatta/whether-one-must-be-in-meditation-to-attain-arahantship.md

-# Whether one must be in meditation to attain Arahantship?
+Question: Whether one must be in meditation to attain Arahantship?
 Category: Arahatta
 Sutta References: MN 74
 Answer: -